-In my research, I especially focus on qualitative/ethnographic research to better understand job-givers' and job-seekers' behaviors on the labor market and the changing nature of work and occupations.
+In my research, I take a qualitative/ethnographic approach to better understand job-givers' and jobseekers' practices and interpretations on the labor market and the changing nature of work and occupations.
 I also look to further theories that connect relationships at work and changes in work environments.

 Job-givers & Job-seekers

 In my dissertation, I examine the practices and processes at play when workforce intermediaries - individuals who support jobseekers in their job search - help their unemployed clients.
 Specifically, I analyze interviews, observations and archives associated with back-to-work programs for formerly incarcerated people.

 This work fits in a broader research agenda examining labor market dynamics and inequality.
 I believe organizational ethnography can help uncover behaviors and mechanisms involved in molding jobs and careers.
 Future research in this stream will continue to focus on the practices and processes that occur at the level of jobseekers, job-givers and intermediaries.

 In a joint project with Michel Anteby, we examine the shifting nature of expertise when an occupation moves from a direct and immediate interaction with their audience to a remote and asynchronous interaction.
 Specifically, we consider an occupation that has undergone much change in the past decades – U.S. puppetry.
 This study can especially enhance our understanding of the move from face-to-face to virtual workplaces.